 (Webworms and Shoot Borers)

-The 737 named and described species in CRAMBIDAE in Australia are here divided up and listed into their 14 subfamilies :-
+The 696 named and described species in CRAMBIDAE in Australia are here divided up and listed in their 14 subfamilies :-

 The CRAMBIDAE were originally included in the family PYRALIDAE, and were first separated out as a distinct group by Munroe in 1972 based on the presence or absence of an organ called the praecinctorium, which when present is a bilobed flimsy structure lying on the mid-line between medially fused tympanic bullae.
 When absent, the tympanic bullae are quite clearly separated.
 The former are the Crambiformes, the latter the Pyraliformes.
 Later, the separate groups were elevated to family status, particularly by Hennig.